dwarvesf/playbook/operations/email-template/new-year-day.md

 ---
-tags:
-  - template
-  - email
-  - operations
 title: New Year Day
+description: "The email template that you need to send to client when it's near holiday to announce about the absence."
 date: 2020-01-01
-description: The email template that you need to send to client when it's near holiday to announce about the absence.
 authors:
   - nikkingtr
   - huynguyenh
+tags:
+  - template
+  - email
+  - operations
 ---

 **Title**: Dwarves Foundation - Holiday Announcement